Private Tenants FAQ

 This is a legal document that states the precise terms and conditions of the tenancy and is designed to protect both you and the landlord.
-Crown Sales & Property Management Services Limited can draw up bespoke tenancy agreements to include specific circumstances outlined by either party.
+As the landlord’s agents, Crown Sales & Property Management Services Limited can draw up bespoke tenancy agreements to include specific circumstances outlined by either party.

 What happens if repairs are required?

 If you feel there is a problem that needs fixing, an appliance to be repaired or general maintenance work that is due on a property that we manage, you should contact us immediately.
+Our best form of communication is by email and in emergencies on our telephone numbers provided on the website.
 We will inform your landlord and, if necessary, call upon one of the many trusted tradesmen on our extensive database of contractors.
 You should be aware that if you cause damage you will usually be required to cover the cost of repairing it.

 Can my landlord enter the property?